Kaleighspurio/burger/README.md

 * express-handlebars

 ## Installation
 After pulling from the repository, run `npm install` in your terminal command line to install all of the dependencies.
-Use the schema.sql to set up the database, and then rune the application through your terminal with `node server.js`.
+Use the schema.sql to set up the database, and then run the application through your terminal with `node server.js`.

 ## Demos
 This application is deployed on heroku.
 Try it out [HERE](https://protected-springs-53094.herokuapp.com/)!